 Now you might be aware of when and why you will be accused of cheating, But what to do once you are accused of cheating.
 We’ll have a look at the ways to rectify the situation.

-Sometimes in order to convince the testing agency and to win the appeal, you will have to take a retest free of charge, once successfully winning the appeal, you’ll not be flagged anymore
+Sometimes to convince the testing agency and to win the appeal, you will have to take a retest free of charge, once successfully winning the appeal, you’ll not be flagged anymore

-What if my appeal was rejected/ I was actually cheating
+What if my appeal was rejected/I was cheating

 To make things clear, once again I repeat, even if your scores were canceled for cheating or got accused of cheating, don’t worry that’s not the end of your endeavor for college.
 As mentioned above your score will simply be canceled, the colleges will not know the precise reason behind it.